hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 Adhering to a fixed time frame in a lab setting is challenging because students work at their own pace, often in groups, and imposing fixed break times might be impractical or even unsafe.
 The nature of experimental work is such that there is plenty of time when you wait.
 You can take a short break during idle time as long as it is safe to do so.

 Thus, unless otherwise announced, we will work without a break and finish the lab session after 150 minutes of instruction/supervision, i.e., at 11:30 am for morning sections and 3:30 pm for afternoon sections.

-### Instructor availability and message responses {.availability}

-**You can ask a question about anything at any time.** You have both the right and the responsibility to ask questions about anything in the course you don't fully understand, whether math or some aspect of the syllabus or anything else.
-You can email me, schedule an office hour, make an appointment, or grab me before or after class.

-However, please note that I may not always respond to messages immediately.
-In particular, **I do not typically check email outside of my regular business hours**, and **I do not typically check email at all on weekends** to prioritize time for family and other non-work pursuits.
-That said,

-- Messages sent on a weekday (Monday-Friday) before 3:00 pm will likely get a response *the same day*.
-- Messages sent after 3:00 pm Monday-Thursday will get a response *the following day*.
-- Messages sent after 3:00 pm on Fridays or on the weekend will get a response *the following Monday*.

-**Please plan for instructor availability.** For example, if you have something to turn in on a Friday, and you send a question by email after 3:00 pm, my reply may not come in time to help you; plan for contingencies like this.

 ### Attendance and make-up policy